 Read Time: 3.5 minutes

-- Working directly with a booth manufacturer also allows customers to completely customize their booths to fit their workspace and address all of their
+- Working directly with a booth manufacturer also allows customers to completely customize their booths to fit their workspace and address all of their priority concerns.

 - Potential buyers need to know what their maximum budget is for installation and expected operating costs.

 - Operators need to know the maximum size of the products or components that the booth will house, as well as the production rates and finish quality.

 - Booths are used to effectively contain the paint overspray and deliver the optimum environment for your spraying operation.

 There are many important questions that buyers must ask when shopping for any kind of spray paint booth.
 It’s easy for prospective buyers to get overwhelmed by the design and feature options available.
 Rather than picking through all the choices one-by-one, buyers can streamline the process by posing a few essential questions to themselves and their chosen booth manufacturer.

 As a leading designer of spray and finish booths, Spray Systems Inc. recommends that booth shoppers carefully evaluate their needs and consult with industry experts before making a final decision.
 There are dozens of potential booth configurations and each is optimal for different situations; finding the right one is just a matter of careful analysis and consideration.

 Where Do I Start Searching for a Booth?